McGRATH GIBSON LAW

 What Happens When You Are Arrested for DUI in Florida?

-(a) Until the person is no longer under the influence of alcoholic beverages, any chemical substance set forth in Section 877.111, or any substance controlled under Chapter 893 and affected to the extent that his or her normal faculties are impaired.
+a.
+They are no longer under the influence of alcohol, controlled substances, or any chemical substance listed in Section 877.111 or Chapter 893, to the extent that their normal faculties are no longer impaired.

-After processing and meeting one of the three criteria above, the driver will appear before a judge for what is supposed to be a “bond hearing”.
-The purpose of the bond hearing is to set a bond amount that must be paid in order to be released from jail.
+After arrest and booking, and once one of the three conditions above have been met, you will appear before a judge for what is supposed to be a bond hearing.
+The purpose of this hearing is to set a bond amount that must be paid for your release from custody.

-Additionally, if you have no criminal record and your BAC was only slightly over .08%, your bail or bond could be set as low as $100. even in a worse case scenario, the maximum in Florida is $3,000.
+In many cases, especially if you have no prior criminal record and your BAC was only slightly over the legal limit of 0.08%, your bond may be set as low as $100.
+Even in more serious cases, the maximum bond amount for a first-time DUI in Florida is typically $3,000.
+With representation from experienced Jacksonville DUI lawyers, you may be able to avoid unnecessary detention without compromising your legal defense.

 The Arraignment Hearing

-“An arraignment hearing is a court procedure in which a person accused of breaking the law pleads to the charge stated in a charging document (i.e., information, citation, etc.).
+“A court procedure in which a person accused of breaking the law pleads to the charge stated in a charging document (i.e., information, citation, etc.).
 The defendant is told of the charge and of his or her legal rights.
-The defendant is then asked to plead one of three ways; guilty, not guilty or nolo contendere (no contest).
+The defendant is then asked to plead one of three ways: guilty, not guilty, or nolo contendere (no contest).”

 What Happens When You Are Arrested for DUI in Florida?

-(a) Until the person is no longer under the influence of alcoholic beverages, any chemical substance set forth in Section 877.111, or any substance controlled under Chapter 893 and affected to the extent that his or her normal faculties are impaired.
+a.
+They are no longer under the influence of alcohol, controlled substances, or any chemical substance listed in Section 877.111 or Chapter 893, to the extent that their normal faculties are no longer impaired.

-After processing and meeting one of the three criteria above, the driver will appear before a judge for what is supposed to be a “bond hearing”.
-The purpose of the bond hearing is to set a bond amount that must be paid in order to be released from jail.
+After arrest and booking, and once one of the three conditions above have been met, you will appear before a judge for what is supposed to be a bond hearing.
+The purpose of this hearing is to set a bond amount that must be paid for your release from custody.

-Additionally, if you have no criminal record and your BAC was only slightly over .08%, your bail or bond could be set as low as $100. even in a worse case scenario, the maximum in Florida is $3,000.
+In many cases, especially if you have no prior criminal record and your BAC was only slightly over the legal limit of 0.08%, your bond may be set as low as $100.
+Even in more serious cases, the maximum bond amount for a first-time DUI in Florida is typically $3,000.
+With representation from experienced Jacksonville DUI lawyers, you may be able to avoid unnecessary detention without compromising your legal defense.

 The Arraignment Hearing

-“An arraignment hearing is a court procedure in which a person accused of breaking the law pleads to the charge stated in a charging document (i.e., information, citation, etc.).
+“A court procedure in which a person accused of breaking the law pleads to the charge stated in a charging document (i.e., information, citation, etc.).
 The defendant is told of the charge and of his or her legal rights.
-The defendant is then asked to plead one of three ways; guilty, not guilty or nolo contendere (no contest).
+The defendant is then asked to plead one of three ways: guilty, not guilty, or nolo contendere (no contest).”

 What Happens When You Are Arrested for DUI in Florida?

-(a) Until the person is no longer under the influence of alcoholic beverages, any chemical substance set forth in Section 877.111, or any substance controlled under Chapter 893 and affected to the extent that his or her normal faculties are impaired.
+a.
+They are no longer under the influence of alcohol, controlled substances, or any chemical substance listed in Section 877.111 or Chapter 893, to the extent that their normal faculties are no longer impaired.

-After processing and meeting one of the three criteria above, the driver will appear before a judge for what is supposed to be a “bond hearing”.
-The purpose of the bond hearing is to set a bond amount that must be paid in order to be released from jail.
+After arrest and booking, and once one of the three conditions above have been met, you will appear before a judge for what is supposed to be a bond hearing.
+The purpose of this hearing is to set a bond amount that must be paid for your release from custody.

-Additionally, if you have no criminal record and your BAC was only slightly over .08%, your bail or bond could be set as low as $100. even in a worse case scenario, the maximum in Florida is $3,000.
+In many cases, especially if you have no prior criminal record and your BAC was only slightly over the legal limit of 0.08%, your bond may be set as low as $100.
+Even in more serious cases, the maximum bond amount for a first-time DUI in Florida is typically $3,000.
+With representation from experienced Jacksonville DUI lawyers, you may be able to avoid unnecessary detention without compromising your legal defense.

 The Arraignment Hearing